shara170/de-zoomcamp-project-weather_data_analysis/README.md

   cd mage
   ```
 -  Rename dev.env to .env
+-  Move your json key created in step 2 in the "mage" folder
+- NOTE: Don't forget to include your key which is a .json file in gitignore, by doing this you will be avoiding accidental commit of secrets into github.
+You can do this by putting *.json in gitignore
 -  Ensure that docker is installed properly.
 Can check by running ``` docker --version ``` in the terminal
 -  Setup environment vairables for Mage (Needs to be added)
 -  Run docker compose build to build mage using docker